scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 when the data cannot be usefully visualized as text, as is typical for the large datasets now commonplace.
-In such instances, a separate plotting package offering a rich graphical display would normally be used to present the results outside the environment of the interpreter via a graphical user interface.
+In such instances, a separate plotting package offering a rich graphical display would normally be used to present the results outside the environment of the interpreter, via a graphical user interface.

 This disjointed approach reflects history: text-only environments,